skgsergio/tc66c-toolkit/README.md

 - **Get readings**: Single snapshot of voltage, current, power, and more
 - **Continuous polling**: Monitor readings in real-time at configurable intervals
+- **Web UI**: Browser-based interface with real-time graphing and monitoring
 - **Recording retrieval**: Download stored measurement data from the device
 - **Firmware updates**: Flash new firmware to your device (bootloader mode)
 - **JSON output**: Export data in JSON format for scripting and analysis